-Special Majority vote requires an affirmative vote of a majority of the total number of Governors, representing not less than a majority of the total voting power.1 Super Majority decisions are usually key institutional matters, and include: capital increases; individual members subscription increases, modifying the regional shareholding percentage; provision of assistance to non-members; increase in the lending limit; allocation of net income to 'other purposes'; changes in the Board of Directors; modifying the non-resident basis for the Board of Directors; election of the President; and amendment of the Charter.2 Other institutionally important decisions require a Special Majority vote, including: admission of members; approval of other types of financing; and establishment of subsidiaries.3
+In general, decisions by the AIIB Board of Governors and the Board of Directors require a majority of votes cast.
+For the Board of Governors, there are two types of higher majority votes (qualified majorities): a Super Majority vote requires an affirmative vote of two-thirds of the total number of Governors, representing not less than three-fourths of the total voting power of the members; and a Special Majority vote requires an affirmative vote of a majority of the total number of Governors, representing not less than a majority of the total voting power.
+Super Majority decisions are usually key institutional matters, and include: capital increases; individual members subscription increases, modifying the regional shareholding percentage; provision of assistance to non-members; increase in the lending limit; allocation of net income to "other purposes"; changes in the Board of Directors; modifying the non-resident basis for the Board of Directors; election of the President; and amendment of the Charter.
+Other institutionally important decisions require a Special Majority vote, including: admission of members; approval of other types of financing; and establishment of subsidiaries.

 Qualified majorities for Governors' decisions have been streamlined in the AIIB Charter, into these two clearly defined categories, Super Majority and Special Majority.
-Other MDBs also have qualified majorities for many similar decisions, and in most cases, the percentage of total voting power required is 75%.4 The most notable exceptions are at IBRD (Charter amendment requires 85% and changing the number of Executive Directors requires 80%),5 and at EBRD (Charter amendments require an 80% majority and certain decisions on country access to its resources require an 85% majority).6 In IADB and AfDB, some decisions require separate qualified majorities for regional and non-regional members.7
+Other MDBs also have qualified majorities for many similar decisions, and in most cases, the percentage of total voting power required is 75 percent.
+The most notable exceptions are at IBRD (Charter amendment requires 85 percent and changing the number of Executive Directors requires 80 percent), and at EBRD (Charter amendments require an 80 percent majority and certain decisions on country access to its resources require an 85 percent majority).
+In IADB and AfDB, some decisions require separate qualified majorities for regional and non-regional members.